 Did you make a complaint of discrimination only to find yourself being investigated?
 Is fear of retaliation preventing you from discussing workplace concerns with human resources?
 Has your company created a culture of retaliation to keep employees in line?

-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent employees who have experienced workplace retaliation.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent employees who have experienced workplace retaliation.
 Indeed, our Houston office sees more claims of retaliation than any other claim.
 Retaliation is almost always illegal.
 Retaliation is a particularly vile offense because it punishes the very victims the law was designed to protect.

 Because retaliation undermines the rule of law, almost every employment statute contains an anti-retaliation provision.
 Laws that prohibit retaliation include the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Fair Labor Standards Act (overtime wages and minimum wage), the Americans with Disabilities Act, and the Texas Labor Code.
 It is illegal to retaliate against an employee for: